AstroMined/debtonator/docs/active_context.md

    - Use dependency injection for related repositories
    - Register all fixture files in conftest.py
    - Maintain consistent formatting across all fixture files

+8. **Repository Test Pattern Implementation**
+   - Follow the four-step pattern (Arrange-Schema-Act-Assert) in all repository tests
+   - Use schema factories for data validation to simulate service layer validation
+   - Convert class-style tests to function-style tests with proper docstrings
+   - Move fixtures to appropriate fixture files based on their type
+   - Use model fixtures for dependencies instead of repositories
+   - Ensure proper validation flow in all tests
+   - Add pylint disable=no-member directive to handle schema factory decorator magic
+   - Use proper datetime utilities for timezone-aware and naive datetime handling
+   - Organize tests in the correct directories (crud or advanced)
+   - Follow naming conventions for files and functions